Åland Maritime Museum: Museum layout

 The Åland Maritime Museum is considered one of the world's finest museums related to merchant sailing ships.
 The building is laid out on two floors with objects relevant to the past glory of the shipping era.
 The museum has a library wing which has a large collection of books and photos.
 Souvenirs of books and picture post cards are available in the museum shop.

 Exhibits in the museum

 The museum created the central core of a ship depicting a mast, saloon, galley and cabins.
 The ships figureheads are on display along with the boats; the prominent figurehead displayed, a male figure, once decorated the ship, the "California".
 In addition, nautical trappings, a number of ships in bottles and sea chests are also on display.
 Paintings of ships (docked either in Hull, Antwerp, Hong Kong or elsewhere), done by local artists who were specially commissioned by the captain of every ship, are exhibited in the museum.
 Models of ships of different time periods are displayed on a uniform scale so that the difference between a Baltic schooner and an ocean-going windjammer could be easily discerned.
-The Åland Maritime Museum also has one of the only authentic pirate flags in the world.
+The Åland Maritime Museum also has one of the only authentic Jolly Roger pirate flags in the world.